 The University of Regina specifically sought proposals for development on land already marked for potential future development.
 Conexus has received approval to build on a site directly west of Darke Hall at the edge of Wascana Centre, an option that best supports the university’s plans for the campus.

-By building next to Darke Hall, we’re helping the university save millions and making possible improvements that will preserve the building as a heritage performance space, while bringing its systems and structures up to today’s standards and codes.
-The options we’re exploring include:
+By building next to Darke Hall, we’re helping the university save millions and making improvements that will preserve the building as a heritage performance space, while bringing its systems and structures up to today’s standards and codes.
+This includes:

 What else does our partnership bring to the College Avenue Campus renewal project?